katarinagresova/ISBNValidator/README.md

 ISBN validator is toy project for learning how to write unit tests in Java using JUnit and following logic of Test Driven Development (TDD).

+## Unit testing tips

+1) Use long and descriptive names for your tests.
+If any point in the future one of your tests fails, it will help you know straight away what it is that is not working.

 ## Rules of TDD

 ### 1) Examples and outcomes